Plastic-Free Food Storage: The Best Alternatives to Plastic Containers

 Glass is a reliable, non-toxic material for food storage.
 It does not leach chemicals, even with hot foods, and is fully inert.
 Borosilicate glass is more resistant to thermal shock, making it suitable for oven, microwave, freezer, and dishwasher use.
 Soda-lime glass is more common and cost-effective, though slightly less durable under rapid temperature changes.
 Transparent surfaces make it easy to identify contents at a glance.

-Glass jars — such as mason or Weck jars — offer airtight storage for dry goods and liquids.
+Glass jars (mason, Weck) offer airtight storage for dry goods and liquids.
 Clamp-sealed models avoid plastic entirely, while some mason jar lids include plastic or rubber components.
 As with other glassware, verify lid construction for full plastic-free use.

 Glass is heavier than other materials and can break on impact.
 It is also not ideal for transport or rough handling.